• Skip to main content

 Barbara Hall

 Caramel goes very well with pears.
-But I didn’t want to add too much caramel, or it would overpower the pear taste, so I opted for the caramel chips.
+But I didn’t want to add too much caramel, or it would overpower the pear taste, so I opted for the caramel bits.

 5 from 1 vote